“I AM NO LONGER ACCEPTING THE THINGS I CAN NOT CHANGE. I’M CHANGING THE THINGS I CAN NOT ACCEPT.”

 “It’s all in your mind,” you say.
 “What about Oprah?”

 Yes.
-Black women like Oprah Winfrey, Michelle Obama, Mellody Hobson, Ursula Barnes, Ava DuVernay, Toni Morrison, and Beyonce are an inspiration to many and have changed the course of history for our politics, corporations, and nation.
+Black women like Oprah Winfrey, Michelle Obama, Mellody Hobson, Ursula Barnes, Ava DuVernay, Toni Morrison, and Beyonce are an inspiration to many and have changed our politics, corporations, and nation.

 But there are thousands (dare we say millions) more of us like Stacey Abrams, Tishuara Jones, Alicia Garza, Shirley Sherrod, Angela Glover Blackwell, Marian Wright Edelman, and Hon.
 Ann Claire Williams who are less well known but shouldn’t be.

 We’re tired of this lack of press, this disrespect, and invisibility.
 Actually, we’re passed tired.
 We’re pissed.

-We’re on a mission to build a conversation which recognizes the immense contributions of black women and amplifies our voices (and actions!)
-NOW because the future can’t wait.
-A visible and loud chorus of black women can shift elections, shape consumerism and reinvent our broken systems.
+We’re on a mission to amplify the leadership of Black women and educate and inspire each other to take action for progressive change NOW because the future can’t wait.
+A visible and loud chorus of Black women can shift elections, shape consumerism and reinvent our broken systems.
 And the great news is that OUR TIDE WILL LIFT ALL BOATS!

 Will you join us in getting informed, sharing your #BlackHer Sheroes, and amplifying the amazing women on these pages?

 Because of you, we still have a fighting chance.

 Thank you for standing in your power in 2018 and beyond.
 We’ve got your back.